Rock-it-science/COSC-315-Project-3/Part 2/readme_part2.md

 * MyFileSystem:

     Takes diskName as input.
 The first  thing this function does is open the file with fileName to a global variable `file`.
+Segment Fault™

     ...

 * Create:

-* ls:
+* ls: Reads superblock for file names.
+Checks if they are empty to not print blank lines.
+Due to issues with writing to the superblock, this function does not work as the data is stored in structs instead of directly on the superblock.

-* read:
+* read: Reads superblock to see if file with the input name and if the block exists by checking the inode.
+Due to issues with writing to the superblock, this function does not work as the data is stored in structs instead of directly on the superblock.

 * write: